core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As defined in Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}, future algorithms can be registered in the "COSE Algorithms" Registry {{COSE.Algorithms}} as specifying none or multiple COSE capabilities.

-To enable the seamless use of such future registered algorithms, this section defines a general, agile format for parameters of the Security Context (see {{ssec-common-context-cs-params}} and {{ssec-common-context-dh-params}}) and for related elements of the external_aad structure (see {{sec-cose-object-ext-aad-enc}}).
+To enable the seamless use of such future registered algorithms, this section defines a general, agile format for parameters of the Security Context (see {{ssec-common-context-cs-params}} and {{ssec-common-context-dh-params}}) and for related elements of the external_aad structure (see {{sec-cose-object-ext-aad}}).

 If any currently registered algorithm is considered, using this general format yields the same structure defined in this document for the items listed above, hence ensuring retro-compatibility.